Solar batteries are now eligible

 To be eligible, solar batteries must not have been connected, commissioned or tested as operational before 1 July 2025.
 The installation date is the date the electrical certificate of compliance (or equivalent) is signed.

-Installers can begin installation work before this date, provided the system is not tested and certified.
+Installers could begin installation work before this date, provided the system was not electronically connected, tested and certified.

 Eligible solar batteries must be between 5 kWh and 100 kWh in nominal capacity.
 The nominal capacity is the maximum amount of energy a battery can store at full charge.
 This is usually the capacity on the product label.